scuzzydude/asimov/asimov.md

 "Speaking of Germans, what was the deal with the German lady that got my father chased by the Texas Rangers?"

 "Oh," Joe said, "That's the magic people.
 They convinced your pa that the German lady was the witch Aslaug.
 After a few days, your father figured out the magic people were just pulling his leg, cause she refused to do anything magic or evil.
-Theses magic people -- well any Texan or Tejano, big or small, we like to pull pranks when foreigners first arrive.
+These magic people -- well any Texan or Tejano, big or small, we like to pull pranks when foreigners first arrive.
 We got all the traditions, depends on where the foreigner is coming from, we got a set for the ice people, and for the land of the sun people.
 Pranks always funnier the longer you can keep them guessing."

 "So you're like doing it to me now, talking about magic little people?"

 "Oh, no. Magic little people is real.
 We got different types but they ones live on the Brazos is funny.
 I don't care for the little people down in the snake land, vicious little buggers.
-These fellers up around here, they're pretty good, if you can stay downwind."
+These fellers up around here, they're pretty good, if you can stay upwind."

 Joe guides them to the entrance of the cave, a rock outcropping deep in a gulley.
 Joe stopped, sparked the lanterns, and they squeezed in through the narrow entrance.
 The first chamber was small, just below the surface.
 It had some venting and there were clear runoff trails from the drainage.
 Joe pointed through a narrow crack.